m3dev/multilane/README.md

 # multilane

 multilane is a multi-lane expressway to aggregate values in parallel.

-Note: This library is in an experimental stage now.
+This library is in an experimental stage now.

 # Setup